Bill Daniel (filmmaker)

 Bill Daniel (born 1959) is an American experimental documentary film artist, photographer, film editor, and cinematographer.
 He is also an installation artist, curator, and former zine publisher.
 His full-length film, Who is Bozo Texino? about the tradition of hobo and railworker boxcar graffiti was completed in 2005 and has screened extensively throughout the United States and Europe.
 Daniel has collaborated with several artists from the Bay Area Mission School art movement, notably Margaret Kilgallen and has worked on multiple projects with underground director Craig Baldwin.
-Film/video artist Vanessa Renwick of the Oregon Department of Kick Ass has been a frequent touring partner, collaborator and co-curator.
+Film/video artist Rankin Renwick of the Oregon Department of Kick Ass has been a frequent touring partner, collaborator and co-curator.

 In 2008, he was awarded a Guggenheim Fellowship for film.

 Background

 Daniel was born in Houston; he has lived and worked in Austin, New York, San Francisco, Pittsburgh, Portland and Shreveport.
 He attended college at the University of Texas at Austin where he majored in marketing.
 His brother Lee Daniel is also a cinematographer.